 Wisconsin Early Childhood Professional Development Competencies

-The Wisconsin Core Competencies for Professionals Working with Young Children and the Their Families set expectations for what the workforce should know (content) and be able to do (skills) in a respectful & competent manner (attitudes) in their roles working with and/or on behalf of children and their families.
-The Core Competencies are organized under 12 Content Areas.
-They were developed to create a common thread of Professional Development expectations across the variety of system partners (Higher Education, Child Care, Head Start, 4 & 5 year-old Kindergarten, Special Education, Child Welfare, Home Visiting, Health & Mental Health, Afterschool, Advocacy, and others) for the ultimate benefit of children and families in Wisconsin.
+The Wisconsin competencies for professionals and training and technical assistance professionals, were developed to create a common thread of Professional Development expectations across the variety of system partners (Higher Education, Child Care, Head Start, 4 & 5 year-old Kindergarten, Special Education, Child Welfare, Home Visiting, Health & Mental Health, Afterschool, Advocacy, and others) for the ultimate benefit of children and families in Wisconsin.

 Locating In-service Training Opportunities It is often difficult for people to locate the early childhood training that meets their interest.
-Because there is not a seamless system of care and education in Wisconsin, there is not one source of information on what is available.
 Currently, several agencies in the state provide web sites and/or mailings that list early childhood related training opportunities around Wisconsin.
 Connect to a site to link the early childhood training opportunities available in the state.

 - The Wisconsin Professional Development Project provides leadership and professional development in early intervention and early childhood special education.
 They have an online training calendar and newsletter.